AgoraIO-Solutions/pstn-doc/README.md

 These REST APIs allow developers to trigger inbound and outbound PSTN calls which then connect into an Agora channel enabling end-users to participate with their phone for the audio leg of the conference call.

 ## Inbound PSTN
 In this scenario, the end-user dials a phone number displayed to them and enters the PIN when prompted.
+With the correct PIN, they are connected into the Agora channel.

 - **URL**: `/v1/api/pstn`
 - **Method**: `POST`